tkurki/navgauge/README.md

 - not use gpsd json?
 I wanted to have access to both raw & parsed nmea data.
 Adding another input stream for reading gpsd json might be a good idea.

 - not use [OpenCPN](http://opencpn.org/ocpn/)?
-Because it is not a browser based and as I understand it doesn't support N2K.
+Because it is not browser based and as I understand it doesn't support N2K.

 - not use [Freeboard](http://www.42.co.nz/freeboard/)?
-Because it uses a serverside framework, I don't want the extra hassle of Arduino and it looks a bit complicated to get up and running
+Because it uses a serverside framework, I don't want the extra hassle of Arduino and it looks a bit complicated to get up and running.

 ## Help?